Investigators stop at house of Champion man charged in Capitol riots

 First News confirmed through the auditor’s website that the house belongs to Stephen Ayres.

 FBI agents arrested Ayres Monday.
-They say he breached the U.S. Capitol January 6.
+They say he breached the U.S. Capitol on Jan.
+6.

-Ayres is charged with obstruction of justice, unlawful entry into restricted buildings and disorderly conduct.
+Ayres is charged with obstruction of justice, unlawful entry into restricted buildings or grounds, violent entry and disorderly conduct.

 He’s supposed to be in court in a few weeks.